 - 1. Crimes involving school property or funds; - 2.
 Crimes involving attempt by fraudulent or unauthorized means to obtain or alter any certificate or permit that would entitle any person to hold or obtain a position as an educator; - 3.
 Crimes that occur wholly or in part on school property or at a school-sponsored activity; or - 4.
-Crimes involving moral turpitude, which include:
+Crimes involving moral turpitude, which include: - Dishonesty; fraud; deceit; theft; misrepresentation;

-DATE ISSUED: 10/15/201912/20/2018 UPDATE 114112 DH(LOCAL)-X
+DATE ISSUED: 10/21/201912/13/2018 UPDATE 114112 DH(LOCAL)-A1A